jjvanzon/Circular-Language-Spec/spec/introduction.md

 Splitting up Ideas
 ------------------

-Something that can play a role in software development, is splitting up a larger idea into smaller ideas:
+One thing that can play a role in software development, is splitting up a larger idea into smaller ideas:

 ![](images/Circle%20Language%20Spec%20Introduction.001.png)

 This picture shows the idea of *a computer*, split up into four sub ideas: a monitor, keyboard, mouse and printer.

-In Circular language the main symbol for an idea is a *circle:*
+In Circular the main symbol for an idea is a *circle:*

 <img src="images/Circle%20Language%20Spec%20Introduction.002.png" height="100" />

-Each sub idea works more or less independently of the others. __Monitor__ does its part, __Keyboard__ does its part.
+Each sub idea works more or less independently of the others. __Monitor__ does its bit, __Keyboard__ does its bit.
 It's the super idea that ties the sub ideas together.
-That means that the computer makes the link between monitor, keyboard, mouse and printer.
-The super idea combines the sub ideas and manages communication between the sub ideas.
+That means that the __Computer__ makes the link between monitor, keyboard, mouse and printer.
+The super idea combines the sub ideas and manages communication between them.

-In computer programming, ideas might be called *objects*.
+In computer programming, ideas can be called *objects*.
 Each object is responsible for its own part of the system.

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)